qd-qd/sdk-tutorials/onboarding/chapter-4/4-section-4.md

 In this course, you have looked at the features of blockchain technology in general and of Cosmos in particular.
 This included an exploration of [a range of use cases](ADD LINK TO CH1/MOD5 HERE) for this technology beyond cryptocurrencies and NFTs, which brought blockchain to global attention.

-Now it is time to bring that same focus more closely to what Cosmos can allow developers to achieve: creating applications, which would have truly flourished if previous blockchain platforms would not proved too limiting.
+Now it is time to bring that same focus more closely to what Cosmos can allow developers to achieve: creating applications which previous blockchain platforms are too limiting for them to truly flourish.

 <HighlightBox type="learning">